The 2022 Summer Company

 Maks Martinez: Stage Production Worker

 Kalina Popova is a Toronto-based costume technician and designer, born in Bulgaria.
 In 2020, she graduated from York University with a BFA in Theatre Production and Design.
 Through York, Kalina had the opportunity to be a wardrobe assistant for Canadian Stage's Shakespeare in High Park’s 2018 season, as well as volunteer at the Prague Quadrennial in Prague, Czech Republic in 2019.
 Since graduating, Kalina’s credits as a costume technician include work with Starvox Entertainment for Illusionarium (2021) and Touch (2022), as well as the Royal Conservatory of Music for Rinaldo (2022).
 Kalina has also been working freelance as a designer and has been involved with the theatre and entertainment industries in Toronto.
-In addition to this, she has been collaborating with local art communities and growing her skills in technical drawing and graphic design, allowing her to start her own bossiness selling her art.
+In addition, she has been collaborating with local art communities and growing her skills in technical drawing and graphic design.

 Nicholas Simmons is a professional technician and videographer with experience in both the worlds of broadcasting and theatre.
-His interest in both fields began in high school, and continued in the Toronto Metropolitan University School of Media with an emphasis on live broadcasts.
+His interest in both fields began in high school, and continued at MetU's School of Media with an emphasis on live broadcasts.
 Since moving to Toronto in late 2011, he has worked on productions with the Elgin and Winter Garden Theatre Centre, the Lower Ossington Theatre, and T.Y.T.
 Theatre, both backstage and behind the camera.
 This is his second time with Frog in Hand, having worked on Stories in the Woods in the summer of 2021 as Technical Director.

 Morgan Carroll is a dancer and choreographer based in Toronto, Ontario.
-While studying at Toronto Metropolitan University (formerly Ryerson) as a dance major, she has choreographed for Enchoreo in 2020, the Choreographic film festival in 2021, and her year-end show “Collections” in April this year.
+While studying at MetU, she choreographed for Enchoreo, the Choreographic film festival, and her year-end show “Collections.”
 She has worked with and performed excerpts created by Robert Glumbek, Roberto Campanella, Guillaume Cote, Alysa Pires, David Earl, Kenny Pearl and Miranda Meijer.
-She has also had the opportunity to work with David Raymond, Tiffany Tregarthen and Kate Franklin at the Modus Operandi Summer Intensive in 2021 and she also attended the Rubberband Dance winter intensive in December 2021.
-Morgan has also worked with the artistic director Natasha Powell of HollaJazz alongside company member Tyreka Davis on “Together Again”, an original piece of choreography created for Fall for Dance North’s 2021 Festival to perform around the GTA.
-Most recently, Morgan has worked with Toronto based company Rock Bottom Movement on “Dinoland”, which was performed by 3rd and 4th year dancers in an hour-long dance film.
-She has also worked with Angela Blumberg in creating a piece to be performed for Springworks 2022 at the University.
+In 2021 she trained at the Modus Operandi Summer Intensive and Rubberband Dance's winter intensive.
+Morgan worked with the Natasha Powell of HollaJazz alongside company member Tyreka Davis on “Together Again,” created for Fall for Dance North’s 2021 Festival.
+Most recently, Morgan worked with Rock Bottom Movement on “Dinoland”, which was performed by 3rd and 4th year dancers in an hour-long dance film.
 Morgan strives to perform and create movement that explores physicality through the truest emotions of oneself while making art that brings people together.
-Morgan graduated with a Bachelor of Fine Arts from Toronto Metropolitan University (formally Ryerson University) in June 2022.
+Morgan graduated with a BFA from Toronto Metropolitan University in June 2022.

-Nicole Decsey is a performance artist based in Mississauga and graduated in 2019 from Toronto Metropolitan University with a BFA in Performance Dance.
-She has been a company member and rehearsal director with Ismailova Theatre of Dance since 2016 and a company member with Dance : Corps Company since 2020.
-Throughout her career Nicole has been able to perform in multiple events and venues both traditional and site specific through the GTA including festivals and corporate events.
+Nicole Decsey is a performance artist based in Mississauga, who graduated in 2019 from MetU with a BFA in Dance.
+She has been a company member and rehearsal director with Ismailova Theatre of Dance since 2016 and a company member with Dance: Corps Company since 2020.
 Nicole is the artistic director of the grassroots company Nicole Decsey Dance Projects creating dance films, live performances and hosting master classes and intensives since 2019.
 Because of her internship with The Dance Current Magazine and her participation in the 2019/2020 Emerging Arts Critics Program with The National Ballet of Canada, The Toronto Symphony Orchestra, The Canadian Opera Company and Soulpepper Theatre Nicole is now a seasoned arts writer and critic.
 She is a regular contributor for the arts magazine smART Magazine.
 Nicole has been teaching all styles of dance since she was 16 and most recently she has begun training in and teaching ballroom dance.
 As an emerging artist Nicole is excited to continue her growth as an artist with Frog in Hand.

 Chiara is a contemporary dance artist, teacher and choreographer based out of Guelph, Ontario.
 Growing up, she became passionate about choreography and improvisation work alongside and within her studio training.
 She has choreographed and danced in various award winning pieces throughout her time co-leading the Guelph DancePak while studying Biomedical sciences at the University of Guelph and in various events and performances throughout the GTA (Toronto’s Choreoball, Young Creators Challenge).
 Chiara is continuously inspired by movement through various art forms, human and nature connections and life experiences.
 She is thrilled and grateful to be working with the Frog in Hand Summer Company amongst incredible mentors and artists!